-Wheat kernels including one ergot body

-Results

-kernels bulk in less than 1 min.
+Wheat kernels including one ergot body For this experiment, ergot bodies issue from different sources (Belgium, The Netherlands, Germany and Denmark) and wheat kernels issue from several varieties and Belgian locations have been collected and analyzed with with 2 NIR instruments.
+The Bruker MPA is a NIR spectrometer active in the 1100-2400 nm range and allows to collect a mean spectrum of a kernels bulk in less than 1 min.
 The MatrixNIRTM (Malvern instruments Ltd) is a hyperspectral NIR imaging system active in the 900-1700 nm range and allows to collect the NIR spectra of 10 kernels in 5 minutes.
 A total of around 3000 spectra from each kernel is obtained.
 The main characteristics of the NIR camera are described in figure 1.
 The data treatment was carried out with the PLS toolbox under Matlab 7.5.0 (R2007b).

-MatrixNIRTM characteristics Wavelength range: 900-1700nm by step of 10 nm 1 image = 240 x 320 pixels = 76 800 spectra Analysed surface = 76800 pixels = +/- 5cm2 Time of acquisition = 5 min/image 1 kernel = +/- 3000 pixels = 1 mean spectrum
+MatrixNIRTM characteristics - Wavelength range: 900-1700nm by step of 10 nm - 1 image = $240 \times 320 \text{ pixels} = 76800 \text{ spectra}$ - Analysed surface = 76800 pixels = +/- 5cm2 - Time of acquisition = 5 min/image - 1 kernel = \pm 3000 pixels = 1 mean spectrum

-Figure 1: MatrixNIRTM Chemical Imaging System instrument characteristics and Bruker MPA instrument For this study, a calibration set (25 ergot bodies spectra and 20 wheat kernels spectra) and a validation set (15 ergot bodies spectra and 10 wheat kernels spectra) have been built from the database by selecting, for the validation set, samples from different sources than the calibration set.
+Figure 1: MatrixNIRTM Chemical Imaging System instrument characteristics and Bruker MPA instrument Results For this study, a calibration set (25 ergot bodies spectra and 20 wheat kernels spectra) and a validation set (15 ergot bodies spectra and 10 wheat kernels spectra) have been built from the database by selecting, for the validation set, samples from different sources than the calibration set.
 Figure 2 shows the mean raw spectra for ergot and wheat.
-The data were preprocessed by the Standard Normal Variate transform followed by 1st derivative Savitzky-Golav treatment (15.2.1).
+The data were preprocessed by the Standard Normal Variate transform followed by 1st derivative Savitzky-Golay treatment (15,2,1).
 Figure 3 shows the preprocessed spectra.
 In order to discriminate between ergot bodies and wheat kernels, the Fisher coefficient was used to select the wavelengths where the between-classes variation is higher than the within-classes variation.
 Figure 4 shows the Fisher coefficient calculated on preprocessed data for the wavelength range of the Bruker MPA.
 Two wavelengths, 1748 nm and 2126 nm were selected, based on the specific spectral region of the ergot and on the Fisher coefficient value.
 Figure 5 shows the discrimination between ergot bodies and wheat kernels using in X axis the preprocessed data near 1748 nm and in Y axis the preprocessed data near 2126 nm.
 The validation samples (empty circles for wheat kernels and squares for ergot bodies) are included or very close to the ellipse corresponding to the 95% confidence limit.